GeorgBraun/microbit-sensor-beacon/README.md

 The program has been tested on micro:bit boards version 1.3B.
 Other versions should be okay, too, but have not been tested so far.

+### Related Work

+This work was inspired by a blog post by Atharva Inamdar from Sep 5, 2020, on medium.com: [BBC micro:bit as a Wireless Sensor](https://medium.com/analytics-vidhya/bbc-micro-bit-as-a-wireless-sensor-2624078137a0)

+&nbsp;

+---

+The following section was automatically added by the MakeCode-Editor.

+---

 ## Use as Extension